This is the essay for the second theme of my 2020 goals.

 Medical: €40 (budget, but averaged €5 in 2019)

-Groceries: €180 (seems reasonable, but I think it could be lower, €6 per day now)
+Groceries: €180 (seems reasonable, but I think it could be lower, €6 per day now – pandemic update: this is much higher as going out and other categories have folded into this one)

 Clothing: €45 (I don’t really shop that much, if at all, for fashion, so it’s mostly new shoes, pants, etc when needed)

-Mobility: €80 (I was over budget here, with €97 per month last year, of that €34 is weekend-free for NS, rest is also mostly NS)
+Mobility: €80 (I was over budget here, with €97 per month last year, of that €34 is weekend-free for NS, rest is also mostly NS – pandemic update: also much lower)

 Pets: €80 (food for Max, some indestructible toys)